 Remember, gratitude is the quality of being thankful.
 Try these two exercises and see how they work for you.
 They don’t have to be complicated and they don’t take very long.
 5 – 10 minutes everyday is all you need.
 Try it and let me know how it works for you in the comments.

-Find out more of my self-care secrets in my free guide below.
+Check out my 3 steps to more time for you in my free guide below.